-- 4.2.1.3.
-Confidentiality.
-Maintain confidentiality and respect the privacy and personal rights of others.
-Do not access or copy another user's electronic data, programs, or other files without permission.
-All members of the LSCPA community using social media are responsible for maintaining and protecting confidential information (e.g., financial information, personal information about members of the college, etc.). - 4.2.1.4.
+- 4.2.1.4.
 Copyright and Fair Use Laws.
 When posting, be mindful of the copyright and intellectual property rights of others and of the college.
 Unless you own the rights in the content, you may not reproduce, adapt, or communicate without the written permission of the copyright owner, nor use the content for commercial purposes. - 4.2.1.5.
 Personal Opinion versus College Approved Messages.
 All members of LSCPA must clearly distinguish personal opinion from college approved messages and may not represent that their personal opinions as having been approved or endorsed by the LSCPA.
 Lamar State College Port Arthur's name or marks may not be used to endorse any opinion, product, private business, cause, or political candidate or cause.
 All Affiliated social media accounts are required to post the social media disclaimer on their social media properties. - 4.2.1.6.
 Terms of Service.
 Obey the Terms of Service of any social media platform used. - 4.2.1.7.
 Monitor.
 It is the responsibility of those employees with "Affiliated Accounts" to monitor the use of their accounts to ensure compliance with the Social Media Policy. - 5.
-Monitor of Social Media: Lamar State College Port Arthur monitors and tracks pages that identify themselves as being connected with the college (e.g., student clubs/orgs, sports teams, administrative departments, etc.), whether or not they have gone through the Affiliate registration process.
+Monitor of Social Media: Lamar State College Port Arthur monitors and tracks pages that identify themselves as being connected with the college (e.g., student clubs/orgs, sports teams, administrative departments, etc.), whether they have gone through the Affiliate registration process.
 Additionally, the college monitors hashtags and content associated with LSCPA, including, but not limited to, Facebook, Instagram, Twitter, and Snapchat.

 The release of information to the public without the consent of the student will be limited to the categories of information listed below which have been designated by the institution as directory information and which will be routinely released.
-The student may request that any or all of this information be withheld from the public by making written request to the Records Office.
-The request must be made by the last official day to register for a given session and applies to that session only.
+The student may request that any or all of this information be withheld by making a written request to the Records Office.
+The request must be made by the last official day to register for a given session and apply to that session only.
 The following information will be considered directory information: